My Review of the Budget Slimming Ooma VOIP System

-It’s been a month since I made the switch from Verizon Wireless and no land-line to using a combination of the Ooma Core VoIPand Tracfone’s Net10 cell phone service.
-Making the switch has effectively cut my monthly phone expenses in half, from $60 to $30 and has actually resulted in more flexibility and services.
-But how do these services measure up?
-In this post, I’ll give you my Ooma review, based on first-hand experience with the user-friendly device.
+This Ooma review has been updated for 2024.
+It’s been a while since I made the switch from Verizon Wireless and no land-line to using a combination of the Ooma and mobile phone service.
+Making the switch had effectively cut my monthly phone bills in half, from $60 to $30 and has actually resulted in more flexibility and better service.
+But how does Ooma measure up?
+In this post, I’ll give you my Ooma review

 What is an Ooma?